hadoooooouken/RedFFmpegatron/README.md

 ## Notes

 - This app is designed for AMD GPUs that support **AMF hardware encoding**.
-- For NVIDIA GPUs use [NVENCFF Toolbox](https://gitlab.com/hadoukez/nvencff-toolbox).
+- For NVIDIA GPUs use [nvencFF Toolbox](https://gitlab.com/hadoukez/nvencff-toolbox).
 - The tool is intended for Windows only.